PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUsingCmdletAliases.md

 ## Description

 An alias is an alternate name or nickname for a CMDLet or for a command element, such as a function, script, file, or executable file.
 You can use the alias instead of the command name in any Windows PowerShell commands.
-There are also implicit aliases: When PowerShell cannot find the cmdlet name, it will try to append `Get-` to the command as a last resort before, therefore e.g. `verb` will excute `Get-Verb`.
+There are also implicit aliases: When PowerShell cannot find the cmdlet name, it will try to append `Get-` to the command as a last resort before, therefore e.g. `verb` will execute `Get-Verb`.

 Every PowerShell author learns the actual command names, but different authors learn and use different aliases.
 Aliases can make code difficult to read, understand and impact availability.